mit-rss/visual_servoing_tesse/README.md

 Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices from point correspondences.

 We have provided you with an (almost-complete) `HomographyConverter` node!
-This node subscribes to the `/relative_cone_px` and `/lane_line` topics, which are defined in pixel (u, v) coordinates, and publishes a corresponding target point in relative ground-plane (x, z) coordinates to `/relative_cone`.
+This node subscribes to the `/relative_cone_px` and `/lane_line` topics, which are defined in pixel (u, v) coordinates, and publishes a corresponding target point in relative ground-plane (x, y) coordinates to `/relative_cone`.

-The `HomographyConverter` starts by picking four arbitrary (x, z) points in the ground plane (y=0).
+The `HomographyConverter` starts by picking four arbitrary (x, y) points in the ground plane (z=0).
 It projects these points into the camera frame, using the known intrinsic and extrinsic properties of the camera:

 ![](media/homography.jpg)

-Then it calls to an OpenCV function to compute the homography matrix, which enables the reverse projection from pixel coordinates (u, v) back into ground plane points (x, z):
+Then it calls to an OpenCV function to compute the homography matrix, which enables the reverse projection from pixel coordinates (u, v) back into ground plane points (x, y):

 ![](media/homography2.jpg)

 Your task is to help the the `HomographyConverter` with its first projection, from the ground plane into the camera frame.
 You will need to fill in the `seg_cam_info_callback` function to project the points in PTS_GROUND_PLANE into the image plane.
 The intrinsic camera matrix is read for you from the appropriate ROS message.
 You will need to define the extrinsic camera matrix manually, then apply the appropriate mathematical operations on PTS_GROUND_PLANE.

 Here is some information that will be useful in constructing the extrinsic camera matrix:
-- The z-axis points straight forward from the robot in both the image plane and TESSE relative ground plane.
-- In TESSE, the y-axis points up and the x-axis points to the left.
+- In the robot frame, the z-axis points up, the x-axis points forward, and the y-axis points to the left.
 - The orientation of the xy- image plane is illustrated in the Module 1 section.
-- The translation of each TESSE camera relative to the robot body is defined in the `ROS/params/camera_params.yaml` file of the `tesse_ros_bridge` repo.
-For the tasks in this lab, we are using the SEGMENTATION camera.
+We consider the z-axis of the image coordinate frame to point forward from the robot.
+- The segmentation camera in tesse is mounted 0.05m to the right and 1.50m to the front of the robot body center.
+It is elevated 1.03 meters above the ground.
+(You can find these parameters yourself for all TESSE cameras in `tesse-ros-bridge/ROS/params/camera_params.yaml`.)

 # Module 3: Cone Detection and Parking In Tesse